featherhawk essences

 On the physical level, essences reconnect your body's electrical system the moment you take a dose.
 This immediately reduces stress and restores a sense of calm.
 As this happens, your body will "take a breath," so to speak, and automatically begin its task of restoring balance and wholeness.

-On the emotional level they help identify and transform deeply held patterns and beliefs, gently peeling away layers of denial, shame, or fear, for example, which no longer serve your highest and best good.
-In many cases these patterns have been hidden from your conscious awareness.
+On the emotional level essences help identify and transform deeply held patterns and beliefs, gently peeling away layers of denial, shame, or fear, for example, which no longer serve your highest and best good.
+In many cases these patterns are hidden from your conscious awareness.
 The gift of awareness leads to the freedom of letting go and moving on.

 On the mental level, the description of each essence offers your mind information to think about and ways to identify patterns and habits that may be contributing to your current issues.
-This information helps you consciously make another choice without negative self-judgment.
+This information helps you consciously make another choice free of self-judgment.

 How do I know which ones to choose?

 The easiest way to choose essences is to read the descriptions and select the ones that call to you.
-Because there are nearly 300 essences in the featherhawk line, you can begin by looking over the entire repertory (by category or in alphabetical order).
+Because there are nearly 500 essences in the featherhawk line (including research essences), you can begin by looking over the entire repertory (by category or in alphabetical order).
 Skim over the names and see what catches your eye.
 Click on the essences that call to you, read the descriptions, and choose among them.
 You can also browse among all the descriptions until you find the ones that most closely match your feelings or the issue you are working on.
 Take your time

-You can also use muscle testing to determine which essences you need.
-For instructions, click here.
+Learn to use muscle testing to determine which essences you need.
 If you know how to dowse using a pendulum, or if you have a favorite intuitive technique that you are comfortable with, use what you know.
-[Top]
+There here's a set of basic guidelines for using essences every day - Getting Started.

-You can take your essences directly from the bottle, or combine several essences in one dropper bottle to take for several days.
-Put 4 to 7 drops of each selected essence into a dropper bottle filled with pure water and 1 or 2 teaspoons of brandy (or half vinegar).
-Shake the bottle well to blend the essences, and take 4 drops 4 times a day, or use muscle testing to determine your dosage schedule.
+You can take your essences directly from the bottle, or combine several essences in a personal formula to take for a few days or weeks.
+Put 4 to 7 drops of each selected essence into a dropper bottle filled with pure water and 1 or 2 teaspoons of vodka or brandy (or 50% water / 50% vinegar).
+Shake the bottle well to blend, and take 4 drops 4 times a day, or test to determine your dosage schedule using a method that works for you.

 Here are more guidelines for use: